bethtelford/helo-redo/README.md

 * Now if you console.log props inside your render method you should see the values coming from the Redux state.
 * Set up the user profile picture and username to display.
 This will be pretty boring looking until we update these values in the next step

-Step 4
+## Step 4
-Then you will setup your Auth component to update Redux state.
+Finally you will setup your Auth component to update Redux state.

 * In reducer.js write an action builder that takes in a parameter for the user id, username, and profile picture.
 * The function should return an action object with two properties: a type and a payload.